Podcast Promotion

 As Hot Pod turned five last this year, they asked their readers “What are you most frustrated by about the podcasting industry?”
 Readers offered their answers with one saying, “It is so hard to get people to know my show exists.
 I’ve tried everything to boost my numbers…it’s so hard to promote yourself above the sea of podcasts, especially if you’re not a new buzzy show.”

-If you’re like the above podcaster, gathering 50 downloads per episode was thrilling at the start but now you’re ready for more.
-Consistently hitting hundreds or thousands of listens takes diligence and a willingness to test a few different podcast marketing strategies so that’s where we come in.
+If you’re like the above podcaster, gathering 50 downloads per episode was thrilling at the start, but now you’re ready for more.
+Consistently hitting hundreds or thousands of listens takes diligence and a willingness to test different podcast marketing strategies.

-Ahead we’re sharing 20 tactics real podcasters use to promote their show.
+We’re sharing 20+ tactics real podcasters use to promote their show.
 Our goal isn’t to repeat the same podcast marketing strategies you’ve seen everywhere else.
 Instead, it’s to give you the tools and actionable insights needed to grow a show from one to one thousand listeners.

 The Two Pillars of Podcasting

-Before jumping right into our top promotional strategies, let’s take one step back to assess the foundation of our podcast.
-We’ll start with the two main pillars of podcasting, quality content and time.
-We need to make sure what we’re currently creating is worth promoting and that we have realistic expectations around the timelines of success.
+Before jumping right into our top promotional strategies, let’s take one step back to assess the foundation of podcasting: quality content and time.
+We need to make sure what we create is worth promoting and that we have realistic expectations around the timelines of success.

 Quality content